-I’ve struggled with whether or not to write this; there are so many things for parents to fear, I don’t want to be responsible for adding another, but given how rare it is, perhaps placing the possibility in people’s minds, could help a child one day.
-So I’ve decided to tell my story.
+I’ve struggled with whether or not to write this; there are already so many things for parents to fear, I don’t want to be responsible for adding another.
+But then I thought, given how rare it is, perhaps placing the possibility in people’s minds, could help a child one day, and so decided to tell my story.

 It was a clear October day, we’re country folk, it was a Saturday, and we needed to get some wood for the log burner.
-We own a field with trees in it next to the house, there was a pile seasoned and ready to be stacked.
-So we packed four bundled-up children into the car, attached the trailer, and off we went.
+We own a field with trees in it next to the house, there was a pile of cut wood, seasoned and ready to be stacked.
+We packed four bundled-up children into the car, attached the trailer, and off we went.

 The youngest was only a baby, and it was his nap time, so we left him to sleep in the car.
 The three others; my nine year old son, my older daughter who was six and Esme who had just turned two, were exploring.

-I did a quick risk assessment; nowater to fall in, no drops to fall from, no people.
-They were just in an open field and having a lovely time well within view, so we started loading up the wood, keeping an eye on them as they frolicked and went on epic adventures, the way only children can.
+I did a quick risk assessment; no water to fall in, no drops to fall from, no people to worry about.
+They were in an open field and having a lovely time well within view, so we started loading up the wood, keeping an eye on them as they frolicked and went on epic adventures, the way only children can.

-We were getting to the end of our packing, Oscar had gone for a wander to the farthest corner of the field – probably battling orcs – whilst the two girls sat chatting and laughing about twenty yards away.
+We were getting to the end of our collecting, the nine year old had gone for a wander to the farthest corner of the field – probably battling orcs – whilst the two girls sat chatting and laughing about twenty yards away.

-I drove the car home with the baby in it, whilst Andy walked the short distance back with the other three.
+I drove the car home whilst Andy walked the short distance back with the other four.
 He then took them all inside to give them some lunch.
-It’d been a good, productive start to the day.
+It’d been a good start to the day.

-I left the baby with him too, stacked some wood and decided that the overgrown garden needed sorting whilst I was in the zone.
-I grabbed a sandwich and headed back out.
 There wouldn’t be that many dry days between now and Winter.
 It felt like a good time to get things tidied up.
-After another hour’s work, I staggered through the door bone tired and filthy ready for a long shower and a mug of hot chocolate.
+After another hour’s work, I staggered through the door, bone tired and filthy, dreaming about a long shower and a mug of hot chocolate.

 There was a strange smell in the kitchen, but I was too exhausted to work out what it was.

 Then Andy came downstairs.
-He said that Esme had been sick, he had some baby wipes in his hands.
-He said that it looked like she’d been eating leaves, he’d brought them down to show me.
-There were definitely leaves in there.
+He said that Esme had been sick, he had a bowl in his hands.
+He said that it looked like she’d been eating something weird and he’d brought them down to show me.
+There were mulched leaves in there.

 The adrenalin started at this point.

-I called to Polly who was sat playing with Oscar in the living room.
+I called to my older daughter who was sat playing with her brother in the living room.
 I asked her if she’d seen Esme eat anything,

 As I put my foot on the stairs a thought popped into my head, “Foxglove leaves look like Dock leaves when the plants are young and haven’t yet flowered.”

-I went back to the living room, feeling a bit surreal and Columbo-esque, with my “just one more thing, Polly… The Dock Leaves, were they the smooth shiny sort, or the furry, fuzzy kind?”
+I went back to the living room, feeling a bit surreal and Columbo-esque, with my, “Just one more thing… the Dock leaves, were they the smooth shiny sort, or the furry, fuzzy kind?”
 I didn’t want to worry her or plant any ideas in her head, I just wanted to know for sure that everything was okay.